Metrolink (California): Facilities

 Metrolink operates several maintenance facilities across its service area.
 Its Keller Yard Central Maintenance Facility (CMF) is located on the east bank of the Los Angeles River near the intersection of Interstate 5 and Route 110, just south of the location of the former Southern Pacific Taylor Yard.
 The facility is operated by Metrolink's equipment maintenance contractor: Bombardier Transportation.
-The Eastern Maintenance Facility is located in San Bernardino.
+The Eastern Maintenance Facility (EMF) is located in San Bernardino.
 Metrolink trains are also serviced at Coaster's Stuart Mesa Facility, which is located between San Clemente Pier and Oceanside at the southwest end of Camp Pendleton.
 This yard is owned by the North County Transit District.
+Arrow trains are stored and maintained at the Arrow Maintenance Facility (AMF), located east of the San Bernardino Depot and west of Interstate 215.

 Metrolink's operations center is located in Pomona, near Pomona–North station.